Jacob Audet - 1860 - 1864

 With financial problems, Jacob Audet is declared insolvent in February 1862.
 [5] Ironically, Audet had composed and read an essay at the Maitland School of Arts in October 1861, on the question “Does insolvency clear a man’s conscience?”
 His conclusion being that the court did not clear a man's conscience.
 [6]

-In August of 1862, Audet advises of his partnership with Morris Moss ; [10] two years later, Moss purchases Audet’s business in its entirety.
+In August of 1862, Audet advises of his partnership with Morris Moss [8] and two years later, Moss purchases Audet’s business in its entirety.

-In April of 1863 Audet announces that he has taken premises in Newcastle, to be opened as the Great Northern Photographic Company, while the Maitland business was to also continue.
-[11]
+Audet has taken premises in Newcastle in April of 1863 , to be opened as the Great Northern Photographic Company, while the Maitland business was to also continue.
+[9]

 The importation of improved photographic apparatus features in a July advertisement, as does the information that Audet has taken upwards of 2,000 negatives in twelve months, giving an indication of the volume of photographs being taken.
 [10]